cubert-hyperspectral/cuvis.python/README.md

 We provide an additional example repository [here](https://github.com/cubert-hyperspectral/cuvis.python.examples), covering some basic applications.

-Further, we provide a set of example images to explore [here](https://cloud.cubert-gmbh.de/index.php/s/3oECVGWpC1NpNqC).
+Further, we provide a set of example measurements to explore [here](https://cloud.cubert-gmbh.de/index.php/s/3oECVGWpC1NpNqC).
-These examples are also used by the examples mentioned above.
+These measurements are also used by the examples mentioned above.

 ### Getting involved